Lesson 109 — Introductory Bayesian statistics

 Calculate the Bayes Factor for versus after 8 heads in 10 flips.

 Three batches of 10 trials each: 7 successes, 6 successes, 7 successes.
 Prior: Beta(1,1).
-Do the sequential update and calculate the final posterior mean.
+Perform sequential update and calculate final posterior mean.

-Show that the posterior mean of the Beta-Bernoulli model is a weighted average between the prior and the sample proportion.
+Show that the posterior mean of the Beta-Bernoulli model is a weighted average of the prior and sample proportion.
 Identify the weights.

 Prior: Beta(2, 2).
 Data: 0 successes in 3.
 Calculate the posterior, MAP, and posterior mean.

 Probability of rain in Fortaleza on a given day: 40%.
-If it rains, there is an 85% chance of dark clouds.
-If it does not rain, 30%.
+If it rains, there is 85% chance of dark clouds.
+If it doesn't rain, 30%.
 There are dark clouds.
-What is the probability it will rain?
+What is the probability of rain?

-Bag with 3 coins: 1 always gives heads (H), 2 are fair (F).
-One coin is drawn randomly and flipped: heads appears.
+Bag with 3 coins: 1 always gives heads (H), 2 are fair (J).
+One is withdrawn at random and flipped: heads comes up.
 What is the probability it is the H coin?

 - Ex.
 109.24Application